 Dr. Ellison received a PhD and MA from Vanderbilt University in early Christianity and early Christian art, an MA from the University of South Florida in religious studies (Bible and archaeology), and an MEd (educational leadership) and BA (English) from Brigham Young University.
-He also studied New Testament Greek at St. Petersburg Theological Seminary and has done archaeology field work at the Bethsaida Excavations and Huqoq Excavations near the Sea of Galilee.
+He also studied New Testament Greek at St. Petersburg Theological Seminary, did archaeology field work at the Bethsaida (et-Tell) Excavations and Huqoq Excavations near the Sea of Galilee, and has taught at the BYU Jerusalem Center for Near Eastern Studies.

 His research focuses on intersections of early Christian texts, artifacts, iconography, and practices, with particular interest in